zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 $ bundle install
 ```

-To get more information on why this change is needed and how to configure your app to run Postgres locally, see [why you cannot use Sqlite3 on Heroku](https://devcenter.heroku.com/articles/sqlite3).
+For more information on why Postgres is recommended instead of Sqlite3, see [why you cannot use Sqlite3 on Heroku](sqlite3).

-In addition to using the `pg` gem, you'll also need to ensure the `config/database.yml` is using the `postgresql` adapter.
+In addition to using the `pg` gem, ensure that your `config/database.yml` file is using the `postgresql` adapter.
 The development section of your `config/database.yml` file should look something like this:

 ```term
 :::>>  $ cat config/database.yml